MSc Geology - Applied Mineral Exploration

 ** field-based modules

-Entrance to the MSc in mineral exploration two-year option is restricted to geoscientists holding a BSc honours degree in the Earth Sciences (minimum B average) with at least two years of industry or equivalent experience.
+Entrance to the MSc Geology - Applied Mineral Exploration is restricted to geoscientists holding a BSc honours degree in the Earth Sciences (minimum B average) with at least two years of industry or equivalent experience.
 Enrolment and residency requirements: students in this option who are employed in the mineral exploration industry and maintain continuous enrolment are considered full-time students and will pay normal full-time graduate registration fees.
 Students who do not take the courses on a continuous basis will be classified as part-time.

-For additional information, please contact the Applied M.Sc.
-Program Coordinator Dr. Daniel Kontak.
+For additional information, please contact the program coordinator, Dr. Stéphane Perrouty.